Updated on: April 15, 2026

 2. Topic clusters & pillar pages: Create structured hubs (e.g. “Data Security in Modern SaaS”) with interlinked supporting articles to signal topical authority.

-3. On-page SEO: Compelling titles, scannable structure, schema markup, internal links and CTAs aligned to journey stage.
+3. On-page SEO: Create compelling titles, a scannable blog lay out, schema markup, internal links and CTAs aligned to buyer journey stage.

 4. Technical SEO foundations: Fast load times, clean architecture and crawlable taxonomy.